Trek to Timm's Hill

 Timm's Hill is in no danger of becoming another Dells.
 But to a certain kind of tourist, it'll still be a high point.

-Trip Tips: Timm's Hill National Trail in northern Wisconsin
+Trip Tips: Timm's Hill Trail in northern Wisconsin

 Accommodations: High Point Village, across Bass Lake from the state's high point, rents four attractive chalet cabins with loft and full kitchen.
-There's a coffee shop on the premises that sells pastries, soup and panini.
+There's a cafe on the premises that sells pastries, soup and panini.

 Its helpful owners, Lyle and Kathy Blomberg, are active in trail development,